thakurdiwakar/Interview-Skills-Development/README.md

  25.Tell me about a time you had to learn something quickly.

+ 26.Describe your ideal company, location and job?

- 26.Do you have any questions for me?
+ 27.Do you have any questions for me?

 ## Contributing